viralj/udacity-c2-image-filter/README.md

 ### Create a new server.ts file
 Use our basic server as an example to set up this file.
 For this project it's ok to keep all of your business logic in the one server.ts file, but you can try to use feature directories and app.use routing if you're up for it.

-### Add your POST imagetoprocess endpoint
+### Add your POST canary endpoint
-It should take a string filekey as an input paramater or respond with 422 unprocessable.
+It should take a string filekey as a body paramater or respond with 422 unprocessable.
 It should require a token in the Auth Header or respond with 401 unauthorized.
     The matching token should be saved as an enviornment variable (TIP we broke this out into its own auth.router before, but youc an access headers as part of the req.headers within your endpoint block)